 Basal cell carcinoma (BCC) of the skin is a common neoplasm, related to exposure to sunlight.
 BCC has also been known as basal cell epithelioma, reflecting the fact that this neoplasm infrequently metastasises.
 It can be locally aggressive, but rarely metastasises.
 While certain factors can result in higher-grade behaviour, in most cases early detection and treatment have made extensive local invasion and destruction from this neoplasm a thing of the past.

 Rutgers University School of Public Affairs and Administration

 Sree Balaji Medical College

-RAS is an author of a number of references cited in this monograph.
+RAS declares that he has no competing interests.
+RAS is an author of a number of references cited in this topic.

-Professor Robert A. Schwartz would like to gratefully acknowledge Dr James R. DeBloom and Dr Drazen Jukic, the previous contributors to this monograph.
+Professor Robert A. Schwartz would like to gratefully acknowledge Dr James R. DeBloom and Dr Drazen Jukic, the previous contributors to this topic.
 JRD and DJ declare that they have no competing interests.